quang-do-se/spring-cert/02-aspect-oriented-programming-aop.md

 ## If shown pointcut expressions, would you understand them?

-#### The template that a pointcut expression follows can be defined as follows.
+#### The template that a pointcut expression follows can be defined as follows:

 `execution(public * com.apress.cems.repos.*.JdbcPersonRepo+.findById(..))`